The research that transformed a luxury brand into a market leader

 Ultimately, our client went beyond the minor improvements they had aimed for.
 The brand didn't just enhance its product; it gained a deeper understanding of what mattered most to customers when choosing a kitchen appliance.
 These insights inspired a fresh product strategy that aligned with customer needs and gave our client more confidence as they released their new design to the market.

-Want to design a product customers love?
+Ready to design evidence-driven products people love?
 Let's talk!